 Paragis’ curative properties

 Curious that I always have been, I decided to look into why many of my peers talked about and resorted to using paragis.
 I found out that the weed is antihelmintic, diuretic, diaphoretic, and febrifuge.
-These must be one of the reasons that their health complaints are cured.
+These must be among the reasons that their health complaints are cured.

 Studies made by experts also show that the weed contains these important properties: